duclos-cavalcanti/microsemi-error-detection/README.md

 ## 3. License
-These dotfiles are released under the MIT license.
+This project is released under the MIT license.
 See [LICENSE](LICENSE).

 ## 4. Donations
-We have a ko-fi and a buy-me-a-coffee account, so if you found this repo useful and would like to show your appreciation, feel free to do so!
+I have a ko-fi and a buy-me-a-coffee account, so if you found this repo useful and would like to show your appreciation, feel free to do so!

 <p align="center">
 <a href="https://ko-fi.com/duclos">